Koukobin/ChatApp/README.md

 ## License

-ChatApp-Server is distributed under the GNU Affero General Public License Version 3.0 which can be found in the `LICENSE` file.
+ChatApp is distributed under the GNU Affero General Public License Version 3.0 which can be found in the `LICENSE` file.

 By using this software, you agree to the terms outlined in the license agreement.